dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

    To work out what has happened, we can examine the stack pane filtering with the filtering drop-down list.

 #.
-Choose “Filtered frames” from the stack pane filtering drop-down list
+Choose "Filtered frames" from the stack pane filtering drop-down list
-   (which by default is set to “Filtered visible frames”).
+   (which by default is set to "Filtered visible frames").
    The stack pane updates itself.

 The six settings available from the stack pane filtering drop-down list